Kogelberg: Ecology

 The mountains are made predominantly of Table Mountain Sandstone and form some very rugged terrain, which is extremely rich in fynbos, the native Cape flora.
 The Elgin Valley's surrounding mountain ranges are considered the hub of the Cape floral kingdom.
 They contain more plant species than anywhere else in the floral region, and a large section of the mountain range is now protected in the massive Kogelberg Nature Reserve.
 The unique local vegetation type is classified as Kogelberg Sandstone Fynbos.

-The climate is Mediterranean, however much milder than average, due to constant maritime winds blowing off the South Atlantic Ocean.
+The climate is Mediterranean, although milder than typical due to maritime winds blowing off the South Atlantic Ocean.
 Winters are wet to very wet and cool, with summers being dry, warm and windy.
 Snow occasionally occurs on the highest peaks.
 The area is protected within the Kogelberg Biosphere Reserve and comprises a core area of 103 629ha of protected land.
 The highest mountain is Koeëlberg (Bullet Mountain) rising to 1289m above Koeël Bay.